PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say - NewsBreak

 Climate activists have also faced harassment as they worked on campaigns opposed by fossil fuel companies, Anne Lee Foster, a former spokeswoman for environmental group Colorado Rising, told the committee.

 No representatives from public relations firms testified at the hearing.
-But several Republican members, and a representative of the John Locke Foundation, a North Carolina-based nonpartisan conservative think tank, defended the oil and gas industry’s right to broadcast their views.
+But several Republican members, and an expert from the John Locke Foundation, a North Carolina-based conservative think tank, defended the oil and gas industry’s right to broadcast their views.

 Harassment described